 Tips For Beginning Cooks (8)

+A wise chef never tries a new recipe when there is "company," either.
 Always get the recipe under your belt at least once before you attempt to produce it with eclat for strangers.
-4. Accurate measurements are essential; accurate timing is essential.

 Finding A Water Source While Ski Camping (9)